2022 United States House of Representatives elections in New Mexico

 The 2022 United States House of Representatives elections in New Mexico were held on November 8, 2022, to elect the three U.S. representatives from the state of New Mexico, one from each of the state's three congressional districts.
-The elections coincided with the New Mexico gubernatorial election, as well as other elections to the U.S. House of Representatives, elections to the U.S. Senate, and various state and local elections.
+The elections coincided with the New Mexico gubernatorial election and various state and local elections.
 The Democratic party gained the 2nd Congressional seat, gaining unitary control of New Mexico's Congressional (House and Senate) delegation for the first time since 2018 and improving the advantage in the House delegation for New Mexico from 2–1 in favor of Democrats to 3–0.

 Redistricting

 Process

 In New Mexico, legislative and congressional maps must be passed by the state legislature and are subject to a veto by the governor, which would require a two-thirds supermajority in each house of the legislature to override.
 In April 2021, governor Michelle Lujan Grisham signed a bill passed by the legislature that established the seven-member New Mexico Citizen Redistricting Committee.
 The job of the committee is to draw three sets of legislative and congressional maps, which it then sends to the legislature for consideration.
 Current public officials and government employees are barred from serving on the committee.
 The committee's role is purely advisory and the legislature is free to alter or discard its proposals.

 On October 15, 2021, the redistricting committee voted to send 3 congressional maps to the legislature.
 The first would largely maintain the boundaries of the state's existing map.
 The second would increase Native American representation in the 3rd congressional district to nearly 20% and Hispanic representation in the 2nd district to 54%.
 This proposal was championed by the committee's chairman Edward Chávez, former Chief Justice of the New Mexico Supreme Court.
 The third, drawn by the Center for Civic Policy, would add liberal areas of the city of Albuquerque to the rural 2nd district.